Code-Institute-Submissions/leadership-goals/README.md

         - [Stackoverflow Captions for Bootstrap Carousels](https://stackoverflow.com/questions/47176632/bootstrap-carousel-caption)

 - **Images and Gallery**
-    - The thumbnail style images on the homepage carousel were inspired by Bootstrap 4's documentation on Thumbnail Images
+    - The thumbnail style images on the homepage carousel were inspired by Bootstrap 4's documentation on Thumbnail Images.
-    - The gallery modal and carousel was inspired by the following from [CSS Tricks](https://css-tricks.com/creating-a-modal-image-gallery-with-bootstrap-components/)
+    - The gallery modal and carousel was inspired by the following from [CSS Tricks](https://css-tricks.com/creating-a-modal-image-gallery-with-bootstrap-components/).
-    - The alignment and positioning of the image gallery was inspired by the following from [codeacademy](codecademy.com/forum_questions/542c44d4631fe94ba3000d4f)
+    - The alignment and positioning of the image gallery was inspired by the following from [codeacademy](codecademy.com/forum_questions/542c44d4631fe94ba3000d4f).
 - **Timeline and Progress Bar**
     - The timeline and progress bar on the Programme page were inspired by the Resume Project in the Code Institute's User Centric Frontend module.

 ### 6.2 Media
 - **Map**
-    - The map for the Contact page was sourced and copied from [Maps.ie](https://www.maps.ie/)
+    - The map for the Contact page was sourced and copied from [Maps.ie](https://www.maps.ie/).
 - **Images**
-    - The Leadership Goals Lion Icon was sourced on [freepik.com](https://www.freepik.com/) and edited on [pixlr](https://pixlr.com/)
+    - The Leadership Goals Lion Icon was sourced on [freepik.com](https://www.freepik.com/) and edited on [pixlr](https://pixlr.com/).
-    - All images for backgrounds, thumbnails and galleries were free to use and sourced from [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/)
+    - All images for backgrounds, thumbnails and galleries were free to use and sourced from [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/).

 ### 6.3 Acknowledgements